Chikayoshi Sumi Laboratory: Bio-Medical Engineering Lab.

 Measurement and analysis of various self-emanating signals,

-Deep learning about medical image and data, etc.
+Deep learning about medical image and data, automatic diagnosis,

 2) Cure: Hyperthermia,